-There were no transfers between Level 1 and 2 in 2022 and 2021.
+There were no transfers between Level 1 and 2 in June 2022 and December 2021.
+Page 31 of 41

 Item 2.
 Management's Discussion and Analysis of Financial Position and Results of Operations

 The Performance of the Company could be measured by the following indicators: